Policies on the Tuition Exchange Scholarship Program

 Scholarships for student dependents of employees at MICA

 The tuition exchange program is a scholarship program provided by MICA.
-Full time faculty and staff who have worked continually at the college for at least three years are eligible to apply on behalf of their dependent children (i.e., children claimed on the employee's federal income tax return, or children named to receive support for education in either a separation agreement or divorce decree).
+Full-time, benefit eligible employees in the first semester beginning after two years of continuous full-time employment are eligible to apply on behalf of their dependent children (i.e., children claimed on the employee's federal income tax return, or children named to receive support for education in either a separation agreement or divorce decree).

 Acceptance into the TE program will be for first baccalaureate degrees only.

 Eligible students wishing to study at a member institution must meet admissions criteria for that institution, and may have to meet more demanding standards if the host institution has established these to select among TE applicants.
 Admission to the host institution does not assure selection into the TE program.
 Policies governing participation are established by the host institution in accordance with Tuition Exchange policies.
 A TE scholarship is renewable for up to four successive years of education provided the student remains in good academic standing at the host institution.
 If the employee is deceased after a determination has been made by the host institution that the dependent is eligible and certified to participate in the TE program, the dependent's eligibility will continue.
 Coverage for dependent students of individuals whose employment with MICA ends after the student is certified, accepted, or enrolled in the program shall continue only for the remainder of the current academic semester.